-1) The right of the investor to establish and initiating investment projects and to expand with foreign funding, without restrictions and in foreign currency.
+1) The right of the investor to establish and initiate investment projects, and to expand with foreign funding without restrictions and in foreign currency.

 2) The right of the investor to transfer his profits abroad, as well as liquidate the project and transfer the output of this liquidation, in whole or in part, abroad.